dyorg/slim-token-authentication/README.md

 ]));
 ```

-This error function is called when `TokenAuthentication` catches a throwable class that implements `UnauthorizedExceptionInterface`.
+This error function is called when `TokenAuthentication` catches a throwable class that implements `UnauthorizedExceptionInterface`, or when your authenticator method returns `false`.

 ### Secure